Jakib04/Namespacelab/README.md

  The second line says that packets sent to any IP address within the subnetwork 192.168.1.0/24 must be sent through the network interface veth1 with 192.168.1.11 as the source IP address, which in this case is the IP address assigned to veth1.

  "proto kernel" means this entry in the routing table was created by the kernel during autoconfiguration .
-It is a route added automatically when you assign an address to an interface which is not /32.
-Lets say in your case, you assigned an address 192.168.1.11/24 to veth1 , kernel automatically adds route to whole subnet via this interface during auto-configuration.
+It is a route added automatically when you assign an address to an interface.
+Lets say in this case, we assigned an address 192.168.1.11/24 to veth1 , kernel automatically adds route to whole subnet via this interface during auto-configuration.

 The scope of a route in Linux is an indicator of the distance to the destination network.
 There can be 3 types of scope.